equinor/webviz-spatialdb-v1/webviz_output/README.md

 If you want to upload it to e.g. Azure Container Registry, you can do e.g.

-  cd webviz_output
+  cd THISFOLDER
-  az login
-  az account set --subscription S327-IT-Subsurface-Data-Fundamentals az acr build --registry crspatialsbsdfnp   --image webviz_app .
+  az acr build --registry $ACR_NAME --image $IMAGE_NAME .

 assuming you have set the environment variables $ACR_NAME and $IMAGE_NAME.